jupi421/colbuilder/README.md

 ## Generate the microfibril with less crosslinks

-Besides mixed divalent-trivalent crosslinked collagen microfibrils, there is the possibility of randomly deleting crosslinks and therefore decreasing the number of crosslinked collagen microfibrils.
-Here fore, we provided the  ```-mutate``` flag that allows the user to randomly delete max.
-50% of the crosslinks within the microfibril.
-Please note, that we have to ensure at 50% crosslink connectivity to make sure no triple helix gets pulled out during simulations.
+Besides mixing divalent and trivalent crosslinked triple helices within a collagen microfibril, there is also the possibility to randomly replace certain crosslinks with Lysine residues.
+As a result of this operation, the number of crosslinks within the microfibril are reduced, and thus the crosslink density altered.
+For this, we provide the  ```-raio_replace``` flag that allows the user to randomly delete a certain amount of crosslinks (value range from 0% to 50%).
+This rande is selected to ensure that at least 50% of crosslinks are connected, such thatno triple helix is pulled out during simulations under force.
 For example, if you want to generate a trivalent crosslinked fibril with 70% crosslinked triple helices, use the following:
 ```
-colbuilder -f your_triple_helix.pdb -mutate 30 -contacts your_contacts.txt -length 330 -geometry -o collagen_fibril.pdb
+colbuilder -f your_triple_helix.pdb -replace -ratio_replace 30 -contacts your_contacts.txt -length 330 -geometry -o collagen_fibril.pdb
 ```

 ## Generate the topology for an existing microfibril